Winnie Loo

 “At the time, I was busy having to travel to Brunei very often for the royal household appointments,” she later recalled.
 “I really found I had to choose between career and family.”
 The recognition she had built across more than a decade—Vidal Sassoon training, survival of two hostile salon environments, the construction of A Cut Above from 428 square feet—had finally opened the most prestigious door in her industry.
 It had opened at precisely the moment when being present at home mattered most.

 She chose to stay.
-Marcus grew up in the business she had refused to abandon—not as a spectator but as a participant, eventually joining in a commercial role and developing his own strategic contribution.
-The impossible choice she once faced—career or family—resolved itself, across three decades, into an outcome no business plan could have anticipated: a son who stayed, and an institution worth leading.
+Marcus grew up in the business she had refused to abandon—not as a spectator but as a participant, eventually joining in a commercial role alongside his father and developing his own strategic contributions.
+The next generation had not merely inherited a business—he had extended it.

 From scissors to microphone #